AdityaChaudhary2913/Sarvamai_Assignment/README.md

 * **Malayalam, Marathi, and Kannada:** Exhibit extreme latency spikes in the `c10_s2_rt3m` configuration, making them critical areas for investigation.
 * **Gujarati and Odia:** Show elevated p95 latencies in the `c25_s4_rt5m` configuration.

+## 7. Performance Test Dashboard

+I’ve built a simple web application using streamlit with customizable concurrency, spawn rate, and run time.
+This dashboard allows users to configure and trigger Locust tests without needing to interact directly with the command line.
+Key Features:

+* **Adjustable Load Parameters:**  Input fields allow you to define the number of concurrent users, the spawn rate(users per second), and the total run time of the test.
+* **One-Click Test Trigger:** A dedicated button initiates the Locust test with specified parameters.
+* **Results Saved Automatically:** All test results(CSV reports, Charts) are automatically saved to a dedicated time-stamped folder within the results directory.